freshautomations/telegram-moderator-bot/GUIDE.md

 ```
 /unban @username
 ```
-Removes the user from the banned list.
+Removes the user from the banned list and resets its warning counter.
 Does not add the user back in the supergroup.
-(This can be achieved on the GUI too, this is only for convenience.)

 Multiple names can be added using space as a separator.